|Guide||♦||3 Triplogs||Active Topic|

-The parking area at Walker Lake is usually plowed regularly, and is often crowded with snowmobile trailers, vans with families sledding, and other winter recreationists.
-There are restrooms at the trailhead, but no water fountain so bring your own or plan on melting snow.
+The parking area at Walker Lake is usually plowed regularly and is often crowded with snowmobile trailers, vans with families sledding, and other winter recreationists.
+There are restrooms at the trailhead but no water fountain, so bring your own or plan on melting snow.
 It is also a good idea before heading out on a trek to pick up a map of the Walker Lake trails from the Forest Service office on the east side of town.
 While not the best representation of the area, it can give you some idea about where the trails head to.
 Some head basically due west towards Kendrick Peak, while others head south to connect with the Wing Mountain trails.
-The snowmobile trails are generally well traveled, but I don't recommend walking or skiing on them, even if it is easier, for the simple reason it would be very easy to end up getting hit.
-The snowshoe trails are less traveled, but we were able to locate several leading away from the parking area.
+The snowmobile trails are generally well-traveled, but I don't recommend walking or skiing on them, even if it is easier, for the simple reason it would be very easy to end up getting hit.
+The snowshoe trails are less traveled, but we could locate several leading away from the parking area.
 As long as there is enough snow, you can basically go where you like - not too much worry about damaging sensitive soils or any such thing if you're snowshoeing or skiing.

-You can loop around back to the parking area when you reach your point of return via another route, or simply retrace your steps.
-As long as it is not snowing it is hard to get lost, since you can always follow your own tracks back how you came.
+You can loop around back to the parking area when you reach your point of return via another route or retrace your steps.
+As long as it is not snowing, it is hard to get lost since you can always follow your own tracks back how you came.

 I would not recommend this trail for dogs, even though they are allowed, because of the presence of snowmobiles and the possibility of them sinking into deeper drifts of snow.